 - Loosen the bracket retaining bolts using an 18mm socket and a breaker bar.

 - Remove the retaining bolts using an 18mm socket and a ratchet wrench.

-- Remove the sway bar support retaining nut using a 13mm socket wrench (optional impact wrench).
+- Remove the sway bar support retaining nut using a 13mm socket (optional impact wrench).
 It is recommended to use another 13mm socket wrench to counteract the bolt’s rotation.